-Park Homes

-Cottage Homes

-Homesteads consist of larger single family homes on lots ranging in size from 6,500 square feet to 25,000 square feet.
+Homesteads Park Homes consist of various attached housing types with varying lot sizes to accommodate these home types.
+All Park Homes front a park or open space and are accessed by rear lanes and rear garages providing a focus on the front doors and front porches.
+Cottage Homes consist of smaller single family homes on lots that range in size from 40' to 70' in width and 90' to 120' in depth.
+The majority of Cottage Homes are accessed from local drives at the rear of the homes with an emphasis on orienting front doors and porches to the residential street or open space.
+Homesteads consist of larger single family homes generally on lots ranging in size from 6,500 square feet to 25,000 square feet.
 Homesteads are located across the upper slopes of the development and these lots will form the visual transition to the surrounding open space and will require the most sensitive placement to respect and respond to the existing terrain.

 Park Homes

 Community & Architecture Patterns

 Street Patterns

 All Park Homes front a public park space or community open space and have garage or structured parking behind the homes.
-The front facades of these products are oriented to walkways and trails providing great access to the neighborhood amenities surrounding them.
+The front facades of these homes are oriented to walkways and trails providing great access to the neighborhood amenities surrounding them.
 Front porches are critical elements of these typically larger buildings helping to reduce the impacts of the mass on the streetscape and surrounding views into the project.
-Park Homes also utilize on street parking to provide varied and shared parking alternatives minimizing the impact of the automobile within this neighborhood.
+Park Homes also utilize on-street parking to provide varied and shared parking alternatives minimizing the impact of the automobile within this neighborhood.